ConvivioTeam/Convivio-Site/README.md

 ## Deploy

-First make your changed on a seperate branch and push.
+First make your changed on a separate branch and push.
 Then create a new pull request to generate a Netlify preview.

 Request review by another colleague.